Trade dress: United Kingdom

 Trade dress can be protected as getup under the law of passing off in the UK.
-Passing off is a common law remedy for protecting an unregistered trade mark.
+Passing off is a common law remedy for protecting an unregistered trademark.
 Getup, packaging, business strategy, marketing techniques, advertisement themes etc. can also be protected under passing off.

 United States

-Trade dress protection is intended to protect consumers from packaging or appearance of products that are designed to imitate other products; to prevent a consumer from buying one product under the belief that it is another.
+Trade dress protection is intended to protect consumers from packaging or appearance of products that are designed to imitate other products, in order to prevent a consumer from buying one product under the belief that it is another.
 For example, the shape, color, and arrangement of the materials of a children's line of clothing can be protectable trade dress (though, the design of the garments themselves is not protected), as can the design of a magazine cover, the appearance and décor of a chain of Mexican-style restaurants, and a method of displaying wine bottles in a wine shop.

 Statutory source

 Trademark law is not explicitly mentioned in the Constitution of the United States (as opposed to patent and copyright protection law); as such, trademark law—and thus, trade dress—is enforced on the state level in addition to the federal level.

 In the U.S., like trademarks, a product's trade dress is legally protected by the Lanham Act, the federal statute which regulates trademarks and trade dress.
 Under section 43(a) of the Lanham Act, a product's trade dress can be protected without formal registration with the United States Patent and Trademark Office (USPTO).
 In part, section 43(a) states the following: